knaaptime/seg_networks/paper/methods_segregation.md

 $${#eq:weighting_func}\

-Between the two $W$ matrices, however, we vary the input distance matrix $D$, between two concepts, euclidean distance and network distance (where network distance is defined as the shortest path along the pedestrian transportation network), $W_{net}$, and $W_{euc}$.
+Between the two $W$ matrices, however, we vary the input distance matrix $D$, between two concepts, euclidean distance ($W_{euc}$) and network distance ($W_{net}$), where network distance is defined as the shortest path along the pedestrian transportation network.
 In both matrices the diagonal is set to one, indicating that there is no spatial discount for the value located at observation $i$.
 Using these weights matrices $W_{net}$ and $W_{euc}$ to build local environments for each metropolitan region in @eq:weights propagates the two constructs through [@eq:lag; @eq:proportion; @eq:density; @eq:entropy; @eq:sit], yielding two segregation measures
 $\tilde{H}_{net}$, $\tilde{H}_{euc}$ and, implicitly, a difference between the two,
 $\Delta_{\tilde{H}} = \tilde{H}_{net} - \tilde{H}_{euc}$.
 The relative difference between